Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

 Funding Rates in COIN-M: Hidden Costs and Opportunities

-• Perpetual COIN-M contracts charge/pay funding every 8 hours to tether prices to spot.
+Perpetual COIN-M contracts charge or pay funding every 8 hours to keep prices aligned with spot.
 Rates are paid in crypto.
+Leverage.Trading’s funding rate calculator models the exact cost or income for a given position, leverage level, and holding period.

 How Market Cycles Shape COIN-M Futures Trading

 COIN-M futures thrive or collapse based on market cycles, and understanding this rhythm separates survivors from casualties.
-In bull markets, COIN-M’s crypto-collateralized structure becomes a superpower: rising asset prices inflate your margin’s USD value, letting you pyramid positions (reinvest profits into larger trades) without injecting fresh capital.
+In bull markets, COIN-M’s crypto-collateralized structure becomes a superpower: rising asset prices inflate the margin’s USD value, letting traders pyramid positions (reinvest profits into larger trades) without injecting fresh capital.

-For example, a 50% BTC rally could boost your collateral’s buying power by 50%, enabling aggressive compounding.
+For example, a 50% BTC rally could boost collateral buying power by 50%, enabling aggressive compounding.
 Conversely, bear markets turn COIN-M into a trap.
-Depreciating collateral erodes your margin buffer, forcing traders to inject more crypto (risking overexposure) or face cascading liquidations.
-During the 2022 crypto winter, BTC’s 65% crash obliterated over-leveraged COIN-M positions, as margin values and position prices fell.
+Depreciating collateral erodes the margin buffer, forcing traders to inject more crypto (risking overexposure) or face cascading liquidations.
+During the 2022 crypto winter, BTC’s 65% crash obliterated over-leveraged COIN-M positions, as both margin values and position prices fell simultaneously.

-• Bull: Use COIN-M to amplify gains via margin recycling.
+Bull: Traders use COIN-M to amplify gains via margin recycling.

 FAQs